-I looked out through the narrow window of our thatched mud house, the rain was heavy, cascading onto the sandy ground in a heavy downpour.
+I looked out through the narrow window of our thatched mud house.
+The rain was heavy, cascading onto the sandy ground in a heavy downpour.
 It seeped into the soil, forming puddles of wet brown clay that flowed in no particular direction on our bare compound.

 Just then, Sumayyah stepped out of my mother’s hut.
 With her Jilbaab securely protecting her from the drizzles emptying themselves from the sky, she dropped her head and ran towards us.
-I jumped down from the bed to hold the rickety door open for her, and my father followed behind me.
+I jumped from the bed to hold the rickety door open for her, and my father followed behind me.

 My father beamed with joy and nodded in acknowledgment.

-Father picked a dry date and following the Tahneek, he softened it with his teeth, patted it onto his finger then rubbed it on the palate of the newborn, starting from the left side of his mouth to the right.
+Father picked a dry date, and following the Tahneek, he softened it with his teeth, patted it onto his finger, then rubbed it on the palate of the newborn, starting from the left side of his mouth to the right.

-My tired mother Habibah, who was actually my father’s third wife watched all these from her bed with a weak smile.
+My tired mother, Habibah, who was actually my father’s third wife, watched all these from her bed with a weak smile.

-The news of my brother’s birth spread quickly through the village and as soon as the sun came out; casting slanted beams of light across the meadow, family relatives trooped in to greet Habibah.
+The news of my brother’s birth spread quickly through the village, and as soon as the sun came out, casting slanted beams of light across the meadow, family relatives trooped in to greet Habibah.

-Later that evening, the women came in large numbers, adorned in colorful Abayas and Hijabs, carrying gifts of wrappers and varying personal items for Habibah.
+That evening, the women came in large numbers, adorned in colorful Abayas and Hijabs, carrying gifts of wrappers and varying personal items for Habibah.
 Her family came too with tubers of yam, cassava, jewelry, and household items packed in large baskets.

 Everyone was happy, everyone but Habibah.

-Habibah was a lively woman; easy to please, quick to smile and ever-ready to apologize.
-Her most often used word was ‘ba damuwa’ meaning, no problem.
-She would avoid trouble with everyone, was pleasant and indeed loved by my father so when her lively nature swayed and stayed withdrawn after the birth of Gowon, I was quick to sense it.
+Habibah was a lively woman; easy to please, quick to smile, and ever-ready to apologize.
+Her most often used word was ‘ba damuwa,’ meaning no problem.
+She would avoid trouble with everyone, was pleasant, and indeed loved by my father, so when her lively nature swayed and stayed withdrawn after the birth of Gowon, I was quick to sense it.

 One Friday during Jum’ah, as we all performed the Sajdah, my eyes caught Habibah crying while our heads were still pinned to the mat.
-I reported this to my father and when he visited her hut after prayers, I was not there to pick up on their conversation but Habibah did not get better, sometimes it was almost as if she hated Gowon.
+I reported this to my father, and when he visited her hut after prayers, I was not there to pick up on their conversation, but Habibah did not get better.
+Sometimes it was almost as if she hated Gowon.

-Father was worried, we all were.
-Father called the Imam who came to pray for Habibah and encourage her heart.
+Father was worried; we all were.
+Father called the Imam, who came to pray for Habibah and encourage her heart.
 But even soon after that, she did not get better.
-I who was once a favorite of hers was now treated like a stranger.
+I, who was once a favorite of hers, was now treated like a stranger.

-The time came for me to return to secondary school which was in a neighboring town so I bade my family goodbye and went off to school.
+The time came for me to return to secondary school, which was in a neighboring town, so I bade my family goodbye and went off to school.

 While in school, news came from home that Habibah had tried to drown herself in the village stream.
-I was wounded to hear this; images haunted my head and I racked my mind as to what the source of her sorrow could be.
-Father loved her, Sumayyah was kind to her so where was the problem coming from?
+I was wounded to hear this; images haunted my head, and I racked my mind as to what the source of her sorrow could be.
+Father loved her; Sumayyah was kind to her, so where was the problem coming from?

 “I am worried about my mother,” I finally responded to master Ibrahim.
-His mellow yet worried voice had convinced me to tell him, why unlike me, I was at a loss during his class, “There is problem at home…”
+His mellow yet worried voice had convinced me to tell him why unlike me, I was at a loss during his class, “There is problem at home…”